Large-scale demonstration for mapping the distribution and condition of marine habitats to implement the Nature Restoration Regulation

 Overview

-The EU Funding Opportunity HORIZON-MISS-2026-03-OCEAN-01 is a Horizon Innovation Action (HORIZON-IA) under the Horizon Europe Programme, specifically targeting the implementation of the Restore our Ocean and Waters Mission (HORIZON-MISS-2026-03).
+The EU Funding Opportunity HORIZON-MISS is a Horizon Innovation Action (HORIZON-IA) under the Horizon Europe Programme, specifically targeting the implementation of the Restore our Ocean and Waters Mission (HORIZON-MISS-2026-03).
 The call aims to support public authorities in mapping marine habitats to implement the Nature Restoration Regulation and achieve objectives of the Mission Restore our Ocean and Waters.
 Direct involvement of relevant authorities and stakeholders is strongly encouraged.

 The expected outcomes include: